HuddleCard Help Center

 The scheduler is what powers automated celebrations.
 When enabled, HuddleCard checks for upcoming occasions each week and:

-The Schedule page in the admin dashboard shows upcoming birthdays and work anniversaries side by side, including cards that are open for signing right now.
+The Celebrations page in the admin dashboard shows upcoming birthdays and work anniversaries side by side, including cards that are open for signing right now.

 All timing is based on your company's time zone.

-From the admin dashboard, you can turn the scheduler on or off.
-When the scheduler is off, no birthday or work anniversary reminders or cards will be sent automatically.
-Occasion cards are not affected — they run on their own schedule.
+From the admin dashboard, you can turn celebrations on or off.
+When celebrations are off, no birthday or work anniversary reminders or cards will be sent automatically.
+Occasion cards are not affected on Free and Pro — they run on their own schedule.

 Occasion Cards